A Guide to Warfare in Imperator: Rome (1.3 Livy)17 Dec 2019 1

 Army Composition, Traditions, and Tactics

-The real nuts-and-bolts of Imperator’s tactical gameplay lies at the intersection of how the various combat mechanics interact with each nation’s unique strengths and weaknesses.
+The real nuts-and-bolts of Imperator’s tactical gameplay lies at the intersection between the various combat mechanics and each nation’s unique strengths and weaknesses.
 The trick to crafting a coherent army composition is to take into account how these systems react to and play off one another.
 So, how do you know what composition to use?
 Most often, this will be determined by three factors: resources, traditions, and tactics.

 Army Composition: Resources

 At the most basic level, resources will determine what units you can recruit.
 To build war elephants, for example, you will need access to an elephant resource tile.
 This effectively locks certain unit compositions away from certain nations until they expand enough to acquire these resources.
 Strategic resources like iron, steppe horses, camels, or the aforementioned elephants will be highly sought after, and will likely funnel your nation’s army composition in a certain direction based on what you have available to you.

 Equally as important as resources is your Military Traditions.
 There are seven unique tradition trees, each with three branching paths comprised of eight steps, representing broad ideological developments within a culture group.
 These provide bonuses to different unit types, unlock special military abilities, and some even grant access to unique tactics for your army to use.
 Much like the scarcity of resources, the bonuses provided by these military traditions will shepherd you towards some types of units and away from others.
 Do your traditions give significant buffs to cavalry?
 You should probably consider using a cavalry-heavy force with wider flanks.
 Tons of Elephant buffs in the tree you chose?
 Maybe a meatier shock-focused force is right for you.